julien-blanchon/jax-js/README.md

 [Website](https://www.ekzhang.com/jax-js/) | [API Reference](https://www.ekzhang.com/jax-js/docs/)

-This is a machine learning framework for the browser.
+**jax-js** is a machine learning framework for the browser.
 It aims to bring JAX-style, high-performance CPU and GPU kernels to JavaScript, so you can run numerical applications on the web.

 ```bash
 npm i @jax-js/jax